 - Foam block

-Chemical Media is the other aquarium filter media type that is used in extreme case or at the beginning of fish keeping when you need to boost up nitrogen cycle in your tank.
+Chemical Media is the other aquarium filter media type that is used in extreme cases or at the beginning of fish keeping when you need to boost up the nitrogen cycle in your tank.
 We use chemical filter media to remove toxins and poisons out of the fish tank.
 Hence, your tank water becomes healthier for your fish.
 The most common chemical media is using activated carbon, usually included in all filters.
 Carbon is very effective at removing toxins, odds, discoloration from the tank water.
 Since the carbon absorbs or removes the chemical from the tanks water, it should not be used when your fish is sick because it absorbs medicine too.